Dataset:

 Differences between the MPAS-NSSL runs are found in their initialization and microphysics (MP) schemes.
 The MPAS-HT-NSSL and MPAS-HN-NSSL runs are both initialized from the 0000 and 1200 UTC operational HRRR forecast, but use the the Thompson MP and NSSL-2 Moment MP schemes, respectively.
 The MPAS-RT-NSSL run is initalized from the experimental 0000 and 1200 UTC deterministic Rapid Refresh Forecast System (RRFS) run provided by EMC and uses the Thompson MP scheme.

-The MPAS-NSSL runs are a collaborative project between NSSL, the Global Systems Laboratory (GSL), and the NCAR.
+The MPAS runs at the NSSL and GSL are a collaborative project between those entities and the NCAR.
 Runs are completed on the NOAA Jet HPC system.

 • NSSL-WRF 1-km run configuration